 The Group has only one operating segment, which is research and development, and had no revenues for the reporting periods.
-The Group received Norwegian grants and tax incentive scheme (SkatteFUNN) in the reporting periods and these are disclosed as other income, see Note 5.
+Norwegian government grants that are received in the reporting periods are disclosed as other income, see Note 5 Other income.